liuyangcharlie/Learn_WebGL/doc/start.md

 visual effects, such as lighting, texturing, shadows

 ### WebGL
+> In reality WebGL is just a rasterization engine.

 WebGL uses GLSL to communicate with the graphics hardware(GPU).

 With WebGL, 2D and 3D graphics, image processing, procedural texturing, terrain generation, visual effects such as reflections, refraction, smoke, fire, and fluids, or even non-graphic general computing that takes advantage of powerful GPU features, are all possible.